rohitagarwal-gkmit/retailpulse-docs/docs/technical/schema_design.md

     password_hash   VARCHAR(255) NOT NULL,
     role            VARCHAR(20) NOT NULL CHECK (role IN ('admin', 'manager')), full_name       VARCHAR(100),
-    is_active       BOOLEAN DEFAULT TRUE NOT NULL,
+    is_active       BOOLEAN DEFAULT TRUE NOT NULL
-    created_at      TIMESTAMP DEFAULT NOW() NOT NULL );
+);
 ```